- Home

 - Children under 12 must be accompanied by an adult.

-- Visitors must have a picture ID
+- Visitors must have a valid picture ID.

-- Video Visitation
+- Video Visitation Guide (PDF)

 Commissary

-The Detention Center offers a secure way to deposit money into your loved ones' account and make probation and parole payments.
-Visit the Access Corrections website to get started, or call 866-345-1884 for more information or help setting up an account.
+The Detention Center offers a secure way to deposit money into your loved one's account and make probation and parole payments.

 Phone